 KEEP IT SIMPLE – Italian cooking is all about simple flavors, so I honestly don’t see the need of adding beef stock (like some recipes call for).
 The dish has a lot of flavor on its own.
 The garlic, carrots, onions, and celery adds all flavor you need.
 So does the meat.
 But if you can’t help, go ahead and add beef stock, just pay attention to salt.

 How To Serve

-You can serve this dish with a loaf of bread, specially if it is homemade.
-Or you can also serve it over creamy polenta, just like the way northern italians do it.
+You can serve this dish with a loaf of bread, especially if it is homemade.
+Or you can also serve it over creamy polenta, just as in northern Italy.

-My mother in law used to serve the meat separately with the potatoes as a side dish and used the sauce to make pasta.
+My mother in law used to serve the meat separately with the potatoes as a side dish and used the sauce as a condiment for pasta fresca.
 This way she will have a primo (first dish) and secondo (main dish) from one single recipe.

 - Stracotto – This Roman-Jewish main dish is all about slow cooking.
 Serve with Challah bread or over rigatoni pasta.

-- Coda alla Vaccinara – A slow-cook stew made with beef’s oxtail braised in a tomato sauce and spices.
+- Coda alla vaccinara – A slow-cooked stew made with beef’s oxtail braised in a tomato sauce and spices.

 - 2 bay leaves

 - Finely chop the carrot, onion, celery stick, and garlic cloves.
 Set aside.